Mathematics and Finance BSc (Hons) degree Course overview

 - Boost your employability with an optional paid one-year work placement – past students have secured placements at organisations such as Axa, Barclays, Bloomberg, Disney, GE Capital, IBM, J.P.
 Morgan, Microsoft and Toyota.

-Learn from a multidisciplinary team combining expertise from our Department of Mathematics and Department of Economics, with finance modules taught principally by City’s experts at our Business School.
+Learn from a multidisciplinary team combining expertise from our Department of Mathematics and Department of Economics, with finance modules taught principally by City’s experts at Bayes Business School.

 Good performance in certain modules can lead to exemption recommendations from professional examinations of the Institute and Faculty of Actuaries.

-This three-year course provides an advanced understanding of mathematics and its application to the world of finance.
+This three-year BSc Mathematics and Finance degree provides an advanced understanding of mathematics and its application to the world of finance.

 Functions, Vectors and Calculus (30 credits)